Green Tricks for A Sustainable Garden

 Contrary to what most people believe, the growing process of plants and humans is not that much different.
-It’s a well-known fact that people, especially growing children, require vitamins, minerals and essential compounds so they’d be able to develop properly.
-Sometimes, when people lack certain components, they need to take supplements so they’d compensate for the lack of specific elements needed for a healthy grow.
+It’s a well-known fact that people, especially growing children, require vitamins, minerals, and essential compounds so they’d be able to develop properly.
+Sometimes, when people lack certain components, they need to take supplements so they’d compensate for the lack of specific elements needed for a healthy growth.
 Just like that, plants are usually treated with fertilizers so they’d get the nutrients they need.
-The problem lies in the fact that many of these fertilizers are comprised from harmful chemicals which are toxic for our surroundings.
+The problem lies in the fact that many of these fertilizers are comprised of harmful chemicals which are toxic to our surroundings.
 On the other hand, making your own compost or treating your soil with manure and organic matter can help your garden flourish without harming the environment or your wallet for that matter.

 Protect and Serve

 Right next to fertilizers, the most commonly used products in gardening are pesticides.
 These toxic substances have only one purpose and that’s to kill any living matter that can harm your crops.
-This includes not only weeds and fungi, but also pests like rodents or insects that feed on specific plant types.
+This includes not only weeds and fungi but also pests like rodents or insects that feed on specific plant types.
 As much as it’s necessary to fend away these contagions, using pesticides is known to have a great negative impact on both the environment and human health.
 This being said, it’s best to rely on more natural methods of pest control.
 There are certain plants and herbs which are known to act as natural deterrents against insects and other bugs, while you can rely on some useful animals like ladybugs and beetles as well as birds to protect your garden from tedious creatures that wish to attack your crops.